Wivenhoe Power Station

-The Wivenhoe Power Station is situated between the Splityard Creek Dam and Lake Wivenhoe.
-The Splityard Creek Dam is situated in hills adjacent to Lake Wivenhoe and is about 100 m above it.
+The Wivenhoe Power Station is situated between the Splityard Creek Dam and Lake Wivenhoe in the locality of Split Yard Creek, Somerset Region, Queensland, Australia.
+The Splityard Creek Dam is located in hills adjacent to Lake Wivenhoe and is about 100 m above it.
+The power station is the only pumped storage hydroelectric plant in Queensland.

 The Wivenhoe Dam has been built across the Brisbane River about 80 km by road from the centre of Brisbane, the capital of the state of Queensland, Australia.
 The body of water held behind the dam is called Lake Wivenhoe.

 Operation

 The pumped storage hydroelectricity power station consists of two circular concrete silos, each of about 32 m internal diameter.
 Each of the silos houses a 285 MW turbine generator spinning at 120 rpm and pump set, giving a total capacity of 570 MW.